brassica-collective/handbook/content/brassica/handbook/Interim_processes/te_fund.md

 ### What could the money get spent on?

 We know that any expenditure of money reduces everyone's TE balance, and we think that shouldn't happen lightly.
 As such, expenditures should ideally be things that materially drive forward the project.
 Our process for this is that money is spent only by crews which have a delegated power to spend money towards a certain objective.
-Additionally to this the RAD crew will oversee that money is not being spent needlessly and will raise the alarm with the Voyagers if we seem to be getting off track.
+Additionally to this the RAD crew will oversee that money is not being spent needlessly and will raise the alarm with the Brassica participants if we seem to be getting off track.

 In addition to expenditures based on delegated crew responsibilities, it's also possible that our account might incur fees and charges, which are considered unavoidable reductions in our asset value.

 ### Who can see my TE balance?

-To avoid creating a disparity between those involved in bookkeeping and those not, TE balances are transparent within the Brassica Collective Voyagers.
+To avoid creating a disparity between those involved in bookkeeping and those not, TE balances are transparent within the Brassica Collective Participants.
 They are not shared outside that group.

-However, while everyone's TE is available to look up and all books are visible on request by any voyager, it is not proactively sent to others.
+However, while everyone's TE is available to look up and all books are visible on request by any participant in the Brassica Collective, it is not proactively sent to others.
 You are only sent details of your own balance and group totals, and likewise any software developed will not proactively show you the balance of others, you'd have to go through a few clicks to find it.

 ## Withdrawing Funds